2025 AOC Award Winners

 Kevin Stillwell

 For over 42 years of exceptional service and leadership in the electronic warfare and electromagnetic spectrum domain.
-Ken has been a cornerstone of the Test and Evaluation (T&E) community, offering invaluable guidance on the effective deployment of advanced test systems.
+Ken has been a cornerstone of the Test & Evaluation (T&E) community, offering invaluable guidance on the effective deployment of advanced test systems.
 His steadfast advocacy for cross-service and international collaboration has driven meaningful improvements, broadening the impact and utility of EW capabilities across the global defense community.

 Community Awards